Eschatologue/CM_wiki/docs/character-creation/feat/feat-8th-level.md

 - **What a Rush!**

     On your turn, you can expend one of your Hit Die and gain one additional action.
-You can use this feature once per long rest.
+You can use this feature once per Long Rest.

 ### Artifice Conflux
 *Level 8 Feat*